 How the project works

 The battery will store energy at times of relatively low value.
 The battery will use stored energy and use it at times of relatively high value.
 The project will also examine providing other grid services such as frequency control ancillary services (FCAS) and, should it be established under the electricity market rules, a Fast Frequency Response (FFR).

 Area of innovation

-The project will help storage become a trusted system solution, which in turn will influence both regulatory and market responses to system security issues around increasing intermittent renewable penetration.
+The Ballarat Energy Storage System project will help storage become a trusted system solution, which in turn will influence both regulatory and market responses to system security issues around increasing intermittent renewable penetration.
 This could help prevent other response measures or long term policy/investment decisions which would otherwise curtail renewable energy investment.
 Through knowledge sharing, this project will demonstrate the value of battery services and assist to bridge the current gap to commercial viability, allowing other similar battery storage projects to progress without subsidy.

-This project will demonstrate how batteries can help provide grid stability and support on a congested transmission terminal, at a critical location, reducing the need to expand the substation.
+The Ballarat Energy Storage System project will demonstrate how batteries can help provide grid stability and support on a congested transmission terminal, at a critical location, reducing the need to expand the substation.
 The battery will be capable of powering 20,000 homes for an hour.